GregBalajewicz/RealmOfEmpires/README.md

 - Set fbg.web as Startup Project
 - Run / debug the project

+# How to deploy a game for public use
+This is a big topic, and we are happy to help with more detailed guidance (please create a discussion for this), here is a very brief and high level guide.

+Realm of Empires was meant to run on bear-metal or on a virtual machine (it was created before the days of cloud computing as it is now).
+One way is to create a Windows Server virtual machine, install SQL Server and configurate all that is needed to run a website under Windows’ Internet Information Services.

+You can also release on Azure Cloud in various configurations, but SQL Databases have to be on Azure SQL Instances or on SQL on VM.
+You cannot use Azure SQL Databases as the solution uses cross-database queries.

 # Creator's comments
 ### About the code
 Please note.
 The code is a product of 16 years of intense work (some code 20+ years).
 It is  not up to date with latest patters and methods software development.
 It was written in a different time - before cloud,